Russian Bombshell Viki Odintcova Busts Out Of A Low-Cut Red Top For New Fashion Campaign

 In the first picture, Viki is featured sitting on a bamboo chair, wearing a low-cut red top through which she flaunted an ample amount of cleavage.
 The model teamed her risqué top with a blue denim jacket and a pair of blue jeans and opted for a pair of pink high-heeled boots.
 In terms of her accessories, Viki opted for some red-and-silver drop earrings and wore a silver choker necklace to pull off a glamorous look.
 As for her beauty looks, the model decided to go for minimal makeup so as not to take away the attention from her wardrobe.

-In the second picture, Viki donned a printed dress which not only allowed her to expose her cleavage, but the thigh-high slit of the dress put her long, sexy legs on full display as she sat in a cross-legged position to show off her high-heeled black sandals.
+In the second picture, Viki donned a printed dress that allowed her to expose her cleavage.
+The thigh-high slit of the dress also put her long, sexy legs on full display as she sat in a cross-legged position to show off her high-heeled black sandals.

 View this post on Instagram